jmsalcido/catapi-android/README.md

 # catapi-android
-Just a small project to learn how does dependency injection and other frameworks work within Android, the idea came from the pair programming excercise at @Nearsoft for the Android developers that want to join the flock.
+Just a small project to learn how does dependency injection and other frameworks work within Android, the idea came from the pair programming excercise at @Nearsoft for Android devs.

 Using almost everything from square io to build this.